Butter tart with a twist is a Brazilian-Canadian version of the classic butter tart. Ours takes, prunes, coconut flakes, and cashew nuts. So good!

 Since she is Canadian-born, a great baker, and used a trustworthy source (Best of Bridge Publishing.
 "The Best of Bridge - Royal Treats for Entertaining".
 Best of Bridge Publishing.
 Calgary: 1999.), my fusion version had to be based upon her Butter Tart recipe.

-The pie crust recipe was not changed one bit.
+I did not change the pie crust recipe one bit.
 Its ingredients are common to both Brazil and Canada.
-But the filling was adapted in order to create our fusion version.
-We exchanged the half-and-half for coconut milk; the raisins for both dried prunes and coconut flakes, and the walnuts for cashew nuts, because those ingredients are ever-present in Brazilian cuisine.
-There is even a Brazilian candy called mother-in-law eye or olho de sogra made of the combination of coconut and prunes.
+I adapted the filling in order to create our fusion version.
+Next, I exchanged the half-and-half for coconut milk.
+Finally, I also replaced the raisins for both dried prunes and coconut flakes.
+Next replacement was the walnuts for cashew nuts.
+All these ingredients are ever-present in Brazilian cuisine.

 I do really hope that you enjoy our butter tart version!